mierzwid/gap-workshop/exercise-03-instance-setup/README.md

 localInstance.quickstart.licenseUrl=/Users/username/aem/6.5/license.properties
 ```

-Quite a few options, and this is only one instance.
+Quite a few options and this is only one instance.
 Happily, we need to configure this only once.

 Notice: It is also possible to configure all of this in `build.gradle.kts` file (see [docs](https://github.com/Cognifide/gradle-aem-plugin#instance-plugin)).